Setting up OvrStream is easy.

 You can learn more about input behaviors here.

 After you have everything set up, your graphics are ready to broadcast!
 You can preview your graphics by clicking on the preview in/out buttons in the Preview window.

-Select your connection type from the connection indicator on the right.
+Select your connection type from the File>Inputs menu or from the Live monitor Window.

 Select Direct Connect if you are connecting to OBS or OBS Classic, NDI for Gameshow, XSplit and other NDI-compatible streaming software.
 Click here for more information on connecting to your software.

 Push the play button to manually play the alert.

 Your alert should play in your selected host.